belevskit10/Stocklin/README.md

 FOR BOOKS
 -----------------------------------------------------------------
 -GET
--used to get all available books for books we use an "isbn" as an id which is: the International Standard Book Number is a numeric commercial book identifier that is intended to be unique -used for getting a specific book based on its isbn
+used to get all available books or get a specific book based on its isbn, for books we use an "isbn" as an id which is: the International Standard Book Number is a numeric commercial book identifier that is intended to be unique
 -----------------------------------------------------------------
 -PUT
--used for creating a book, a book has an isbn, title and an author.
+used for creating a book, a book has an isbn, title and an author.
 -----------------------------------------------------------------
 -DELETE
--used for deleting a specific book based on its isbn
+used for deleting a specific book based on its isbn
 -----------------------------------------------------------------
 -PATCH
 used for partial update of a book,